stenhaug/website_ben_stenhaug/content/finance/saving_for_retirement.md

 How bad is it not to have a retirement account?
 Is it like you should eat three cups of vegetables each day, but if you don’t, you’ll in all likelihood be fine?
 Or are the consequences of not having a retirement account more dire?
 How much money are individuals not using a retirement account missing out on?
 How much worse off will they be in retirement?

 Let’s try to answer these questions to make the value of retirement accounts concrete.
 Imagine you have $1000, and you’re trying to decide what to do with that money.
 For simplicity, further, imagine that the only thing you care about is buying shoes that cost $100 a pair.
-You plan to retire in 35 years and so have three distinct options:
+You plan to retire in 35 years and have three distinct options:

-- **Option 1 - Buy shows now:** You can buy $1000 / $100 = 10 pairs of shoes right now.
+- **Option 1 - Buy shoes now:** You can buy $1000 / $100 = 10 pairs of shoes right now.

 - **Option 2 - Invest in a taxable account for 35 years:** You invest your $1,000 in a taxable (non-retirement) account.
 After paying income tax on dividends each year and capital gains at the end, it turns into $4,392.
 You can then buy $4,392 / $100 = 43.9 pairs of shoes in retirement.